Edit

 • Currently, deferrable charges are available for sales orders only.

-• Charges can be deferred at the line level only.
-To defer a charge at the sales order header level, you can set up the charge as a deferred item on a separate line on the sales order.
+• You can defer charges at the line level only.
+To defer a charge at the sales order header level, set up the charge as a deferred item on a separate line on the sales order.

-• To defer a charge for a free text invoice, you must enter the charge as a separate deferred invoice line.
+• To defer a charge for a free text invoice, enter the charge as a separate deferred invoice line.

 • This functionality isn't available for support charges and the revenue split functionality.